 The Result

-Woodruff declined 2 News’ requests for an interview.
+Woodruff declined 2 News Oklahoma’s requests for an interview.

-However, City of Owasso officials were prompt in responding to our requests under the Open Records Act.
+However, City of Owasso officials promptly responded to our requests under the Open Records Act.

 We asked for the previous social media policies, the updated social media policies, and a copy of the email that shows the updated policies were disseminated to employees.

-The updated policy applies not only to the police department but also to 13 City of Owasso departments with a social media presence.
+The updated policy applies not only to the police department but also to 13 departments within the City of Owasso with a social media presence.

 Stay in touch with us anytime, anywhere --